Eleanor825/Machine-Learning-Knowledge-Base/ml-papers/architectures/CNN.md

 ## Reformulations of the Connections between Network Layers

+> Highway networks introduced a gating mechanism to regulate the flow of information along shortcut connections.
+(SENet, 2017)

+> Following these works, there have been further reformulations oof the connections between network layers [DPN], [DenseNets], which show promising improvements to the learning and representational properties of deep networks.
+(SENet, 2017)

+> By revealing the equivalence of the state-of-the-art Residual Network (ResNet) and Densely Convolutional Network (DenseNet) within the HORNN framework, we find that ResNet enables feature re-usage while DenseNet enables new features exploration which are both important for learning good representations.
+(DPN, 2017)

+> Although the width of the densely connected path increases linearly as it goes deeper, causing the number of parameters to grow quadratically, DenseNet provides higher parameter efficiency compared with ResNet.
+(DPN, 2017)

 * ResNet, see below.
 * Identity mappings, see below.
 * [Highway Networks - Report](https://arxiv.org/abs/1505.00387)